dzakialthalsyah/DDOS/README.md

 # DDOS
-Tools for DDOS (warning don't use it for criminal acts) WE WILL NOT BE RESPONIBLE FOR ALL OF YOUR ACTIONS
+Tools for DDOS (warning don't use it for criminal acts) WE WILL NOT BE RESPONSIBLE FOR ALL OF YOUR ACTIONS

 # Linux User
 apt install python